 - If your child is interested in studying science related subjects later or is already interested in a career related to science then they should do double or triple science at GCSE – ask your school more about this.

 - If your child is interested in working abroad or is good at modern foreign languages then a language subject can help with employment later.

-- Employers want people with maths and English GCSE grades at 4 - 9 new grades (A – C old grades), also the government has now made it a requirement that a young person without these grades in these subjects will need to continue to do them as part of whatever course or training they do, until they are 18.
+- Employers want people with maths and English GCSE grades at 4 - 9 new grades (9=A*), also the government has now made it a requirement that a young person without these grades in these subjects will need to continue to do them as part of whatever course or training they do, until they are 18.
 That’s why encouraging a young person to get a 4 -9 grade for these subjects in Y11 is a great idea.

 - If your child is thinking about A Levels in Year 12/13 then they are likely to need to have done a GCSE in their chosen A Level subjects.
+The GCSE grades vary in different schools but student's will often need a grade 6 to do an A Level in that subject.
 However, some subjects only become available at A Level e.g. Psychology, etc, so a range of GCSEs will be considered as entry to these subjects.